 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-From tiny mice to substantial rabbits, their diet consists entirely of animal protein.
+From tiny insects to large mammals, their menu consists entirely of protein-packed prey.

 Table Of Contents